zaourzag/NoCopyrightSounds-export/README.md

 ## Usage

-Upon running the script, it will fetch tracks from the NCS library and save them to songs.json.
+1. Upon running the script, it will fetch tracks from the NCS library and save them to `songs.json`.
-It will then generate a JSON file called urls.json, containing track names, IDs, and URLs.
+2. It will then generate a JSON file called `urls.json`, containing track names, IDs, and URLs.
-The script will automatically check for new tracks on subsequent runs and update the export accordingly.
+3. The script will automatically check for new tracks on subsequent runs and update the export accordingly.

 ## Configuration

-Modify config.json to customize settings such as file paths, API endpoints, etc.
+- Modify `config.json` to customize settings such as file paths, API endpoints, etc.

 ## Dependencies

-- nocopyrightsounds-api: A Node.js wrapper for the NCS API.
+- [nocopyrightsounds-api](https://github.com/yishn/nocopyrightsounds-api): A Node.js wrapper for the NCS API.

 ## Contributing